International Military Tribunal for the Far East: Legacy

 In 1978, the kami of 1,068 convicted war criminals, including the kami of 14 convicted Class-A war criminals, including Hideki Tōjō, Kenji Doihara, Iwane Matsui, Heitarō Kimura, Kōki Hirota, Seishirō Itagaki, Akira Mutō, Yosuke Matsuoka, Osami Nagano, Toshio Shiratori, Kiichirō Hiranuma, Kuniaki Koiso, and Yoshijirō Umezu, were secretly enshrined in the Yasukuni Shrine.
 The decision to enshrine the Class A criminals made the shrine controversial, and it has been a point of contention in the diplomatic relationships between China, South Korea, and Japan.

 Arnold Brackman, who had covered the trials for United Press International, wrote The Other Nuremberg: The Untold Story of the Tokyo War Crimes Trial, a rebuttal of charges that the trial had been "victor's justice"; this rebuttal was posthumously published in 1987, four years after Arnold Brackman's death.

 In a survey of 3,000 Japanese people which was conducted by Asahi News as the 60th anniversary of the start of the trial approached in 2006, 70% of those who were questioned were unaware of the details of the trial, a figure that rose to 90% among those who were in the 20–29 age group.
-Some 76% of the people who were polled recognized the fact that a degree of the aggression which was perpetrated during the war was perpetrated by Japan, while only 7% of them believed that the war was a war which was strictly waged for the purpose of self-defense.
+Some 76% of those polled agreed that the Japanese war effort was entirely or partially aggressive, while 7% believed that the war was waged for self-defense.
+A 45% plurality characterized the war as motivated by some mix of aggression and self-defense.

 A South Korean government commission cleared 83 of the 148 Koreans who were convicted of war crimes by the Allies.
 The commission ruled that the Koreans, who were categorized as Class B and Class C war criminals, were actually victims of Japanese imperialism.